aws-samples/smallmatter-package/README.md

   - `smallmatter.sm.FrameworkProcessor`: a prototype to support SageMaker Python processing jobs that accept multiple files.
 This is done through `source_dir`, `depedencies`, `requirements.txt`, and `git_config`, similar to SageMaker estimator APIs.
-Furthermoe, this `FrameworkProcessor` supports the SageMaker managed framework containers (i.e., MXNet, PyTorch, TensorFlow, Scikit-learn, and XGBoost).
+Furthermore, this `FrameworkProcessor` supports the SageMaker managed framework containers (i.e., MXNet, PyTorch, TensorFlow, Scikit-learn, and XGBoost).